Heapy/awesome-kotlin/README.md

 * [infotech-group/android-drawable-dsl](https://github.com/infotech-group/android-drawable-dsl) - DSL for constructing the drawables in Kotlin instead of in XML.
 * [nsk-mironov/kotlin-jetpack](https://github.com/nsk-mironov/kotlin-jetpack) - A collection of useful extension methods for Android
 * [iglaweb/Ferris-Wheel](https://github.com/iglaweb/Ferris-Wheel) - Simple android library to present an animated ferris wheel
+* [MackHartley/RoundedProgressBar](https://github.com/MackHartley/RoundedProgressBar) - A customizable, animated progress bar that features rounded corners.
+This Android library is designed to look great and be simple to use
 * [metalabdesign/AsyncAwait](https://github.com/metalabdesign/AsyncAwait) - async/await for Android built upon coroutines introduced in Kotlin 1.1.
 * [BennyWang/KBinding](https://github.com/BennyWang/KBinding) - Android MVVM framework write in kotlin, develop Android has never been so fun.
 * [MarcinMoskala/ActivityStarter](https://github.com/MarcinMoskala/ActivityStarter) - Simple Android Library, that provides easy way to start the Activities with arguments.